dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.66 - Support auto constraints for some avatar models (Requires latest cast plugins).
 - 1.67 - Update program library for crash fixes, texture export performance.
 - 1.68 - Update program library to fix ui bugs.
+- 1.70 - Support for more animation formats, an uncommon model format, and more.